Hampi: Elephant stables and enclosure

 In the east of the royal centre lies the Gajashala, or elephant stables, which consist of eleven square chambers aligned north–south.
 The openings to the stables are arched; above ten chambers are alternating fluted and plain domes.
 In the middle of the stables are stairs to reach the roof.

 The enclosure is close to the elephant stables; it was thus named in a Persian memoir whose 19th-century translation was an early introduction to Hampi ruins for many.
-The enclosure contains the Lotus Mahal, the latter being a two-storeyed pavilion in the royal centre.
+The enclosure contains the Lotus Mahal which is a two-storeyed pavilion in the royal centre.
 The Lotus Mahal combines a symmetrical, square, Hindu mandala design with lobed arches, vaults, and domes of the Indo-Islamic style.
 Its basement and pyramidal towers are based on Hindu temple architecture.
 Like almost all of the structures in Hampi's royal centre, this monument has no inscriptions nor epigraphs mentioning it and therefore dating it and establishing its function with evidence has been difficult.
 The Lotus Mahal and other structures in the Hampi urban core, however, were not built with Muslim patronage, unlike the tombs in the various Muslim quarters of the city.
 These buildings reflect the assimilative approach of the Vijayanagara Hindu rulers.
 Lotus Mahal looks like a syncretic, congested space and its purpose is unclear.
 Speculations include it being a council hall.